raspberrypilearning/getting-started-guide-microbit/en/step_6.md

 --- task ---

-Test your program to see the number change as you put it in shade and under lights.
+Test your program to see the number change as you put your micro:bit in the shade and under lights.

 --- /task ---